 on the details of

-Society for Advancement in Tribes, Health, Education, and Environment (SATHEE) originated in the course of a Government of India sponsored research project ‘Ecological Survey of ‘Paharia’ community in Santhal Parganas’ during 1988–1991.
-The research fellows and Project Holder through action research has developed in depth understanding of the problems faced by the Paharia tribals.
-Post the research, they continued interface with the local communities and later formed an organization to work with Paharia tribals.
-SATHEE was registered in 1996 with a view to work for mobilizing the deprived ‘Paharias’ to fight for their rights.
-The founder member of the organization, Dr. Niraj Kumar has invaluable experience in the field of implementation, sustainable agriculture, watershed management, community development, income generation schemes and vocational training for youth and women.
+Society for Advancement in Tribes, Health, Education, and Environment (SATHEE) originated in the course of a Government of India sponsored research project ‘Ecological Survey of the ‘Paharia’ community in Santhal Parganas’ during 1988–1991.
+The research fellows and Project Holder through action research has developed in-depth understanding of the problems faced by the Paharia tribals.
+Even after the research work was completed, they continued interface with the local communities and later formed an organization to work with the Paharia tribals.
+SATHEE was registered in 1996 to mobilize the deprived ‘Paharias’ to fight for their rights.
+The founder member, Dr. Niraj Kumar has invaluable experience in the field of implementation, sustainable agriculture, watershed management, community development, income generation schemes and vocational training for youth and women.
 Currently the organization is involved in campaigning for various issues related to the children of the tribal community.

 - To initiate the process for restoration of the child rights through advocacy in larger Santhal Pargana.

-- To strengthen the process of peoples mobilization of the oppressed reference group through leadership building process.
+- To strengthen the process of peoples mobilization through leadership building process.